Teen HYPE (Helping Youth by Providing Education)

 Born and raised in Detroit, Teen HYPE empowers urban youth to thrive while strengthening their communities.

-We have empowered thousands of our young, future leaders to thrive since 2004 through school-based adolescent health education and after school leadership development programs.
-We provide a dynamic mix of adolescent health programming focused on teen pregnancy, HIV, and substance abuse prevention; while our Peer Educators also gain social justice education, community service, experiential learning, and theatrical arts skills-building opportunities.
+We’ve empowered thousands of our young, future leaders to thrive since 2004 through school-based adolescent health education and after school leadership development programs.
+We provide a dynamic mix of adolescent health programming focused on teen pregnancy, HIV and substance abuse prevention; while our Peer Educators also gain social justice education, community service, experiential learning, and theatrical arts skills-building opportunities.
 We reach local middle and high school student in classrooms through our after school programming.